flybot2010-lab/Parallel64/README.md

 CURRENTLY IN DEVELOPMENT AND UNFINISHED.

 ## Supported Cores.
-trueREALITY will be attempting to support as many as possible cores.
+trueREALITY will be attempting to support as many possible cores.

 Currently we are still developing the frontend, so we can only provide a list of cores we plan to support.